 Simply boil some water and toss in your coffee grounds.
 Give the mixture a stir and let it boil for a couple of minutes.
 When your coffee is fully extracted, pour it carefully into your mug.
 If you’re feeling especially tough, just go ahead and sip the coffee slowly.
 Be sure to use your teeth to filter some of the coffee grounds, and you can spit them carefully to the side.

 Alternatively, after letting the grounds float to the surface, you can do your best to skim off as many as possible.
-You may not get everything, but that’s okay – after all, you’re camping.
+You may not get everything, but that’s okay – after all, you’re roughing it.

 If you’re really channeling your Western spirit, some people recommend bringing the coffee to a boil and cracking an egg into it all.
 This egg will quickly cook and bring all the coffee grounds together.
 This will make it much easier to avoid drinking any of these pesky grounds.